Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat peed on the carpet

 Of all the stains that could end up on your carpet, cat urine is one of the most challenging to manage.
-Alongside the stench, the stains are particularly frustrating because they’re rarely one-time occurrences.
-Behind every mark is an environmental or behavioral issue to solve if you don’t want more messes on the rug.
+Alongside the smell, the stains are particularly frustrating because they’re rarely one-time occurrences.
+Behind every mark is a medical, environmental, or behavioral issue to solve if you don’t want more messes on the rug.
 If you’re scratching your head over your pet’s elimination issues, we’ll explain how to stop a cat from peeing on the carpet.

 Why Is My Cat Peeing on the Carpet?